 The lean on the Tower of Pisa is actually much more significant when you see it in person.
 The inclination is currently approximately 5.5 degrees and was caused by the soft ground below it – the structure wasn’t actually stabilized until the 20th/early 21st century and was reopened to the public in 2001.

-If you want to climb the Tower of Pisa, then you will need to select a specific time slot as tickets for the Tower are at set times and limited in number; I would highly recommend that you do so rather than trying to purchase a ticket on-site.
+Can you climb the leaning Tower of Pisa?
+Yes!
+If you want to climb the leaning Tower of Pisa, then you will need to select a specific time slot as tickets for the Tower are at set times and limited in number; I would highly recommend that you do so earlier rather than trying to purchase a ticket on-site.
 Make sure you are on time, because if you are late you will not be allowed in and you will not be refunded!
 I would also recommend finding out when the sun is setting and timing your visit to coincide with the sunset so you can watch it from the top of the tower.

 Unlike visiting the Duomo in Florence, the Tower has strict security measures in place and any hand bags, backpacks and luggage must be left at the cloakroom before the visit (free of charge) and you will be wanded before entry (scanned with a handheld detector).
 You are pretty much only allowed to bring your phone, ticket and pamphlet/brochure with you.